Colorado Diminished Value Claims

 Larson v.
 Long, 74 Colo.
 152 (1923)

-The Colorado Supreme Court confirmed that evidence of depreciation in the value of an automobile resulting from an accident is admissible and that such depreciation is a legitimate element of damages.
+The Colorado Supreme Court confirmed that evidence of depreciation in an automobile's value resulting from an accident is admissible, and that such depreciation is a legitimate element of damages.

 Trujillo v.
 Wilson, 189 P.2d 147 (Colo.
 1948)

-The Colorado Supreme Court held that the proper measure of damage to personal property is the difference between the vehicle’s value immediately before the damage and its value immediately after the damage, together with any reasonable costs incurred to restore it.
+The court held that the proper measure of damage to personal property is the difference between the vehicle's value immediately before the damage and its value immediately after, together with any reasonable costs incurred to restore it.

 Below are answers to common questions about Colorado diminished value claims, including how claims work, time limits, and how loss in market value is calculated after an accident.

-Yes.
-Colorado permits third party diminished value claims when another driver is responsible for the accident.
+Yes — Colorado permits third-party diminished value claims when another driver caused the accident.

-Colorado generally allows three years for property damage claims.
+Colorado generally allows three years from the accident date for property damage claims.

-Yes, but claims supported by detailed market evidence are more likely to receive meaningful consideration.
+Rarely at full value — claims backed by detailed market evidence are more likely to get fair consideration.

 Still have a question?